Josborne-cc/CANBus_Elevator/README.md

 Phase 4:

     This phase involved taking the MatLab simulation and converting it to a C program to be run on the system and then combining all the other parts together into a complete system.
-    - The PID Dummy is now the node that has the motor control feedback system C code.